Jerry Kennedy

-Jerry Glenn Kennedy (born 10 August 1940) is an American record producer, songwriter and guitar player.
+Jerry Glenn Kennedy (August 10, 1940 – February 11, 2026) was an American record producer, songwriter, and guitarist.

 Early years

-Kennedy was born in Shreveport, Louisiana.
-As a child, he recalls "beating on broomsticks and other things" as his initial forays into music-making.
+Kennedy was born in Shreveport, Louisiana, on August 10, 1940.
+As a child, he recalled "beating on broomsticks and other things" as his initial forays into music-making.
 His first guitar was a Silvertone, which his parents bought for him when he was "eight or nine."
 He began taking lessons from a local guitar legend, Tillman Franks.
 Kennedy attended various shows around the Shreveport area as a boy, including the legendary Louisiana Hayride.
-One show he particularly remembers attending is Hank Williams's last show at the Shreveport Municipal Auditorium saying, "I was a kid sittin' on the front row."
+One show he particularly remembered attending is Hank Williams's last show at the Shreveport Municipal Auditorium saying, "I was a kid sittin' on the front row."

 In 1954, Elvis Presley performed on Louisiana Hayride, and Kennedy was in attendance with a friend.
-He recalls their frustration with the young girls who screamed incessantly, preventing his friend and him from hearing Scotty Moore, Presley's guitar player, clearly during the performance. "[W]e got mad at all of the girls screamin', because we couldn't hear Scotty when Elvis was doin' his shakin'.
+He recalled their frustration with the young girls who screamed incessantly, preventing his friend and him from hearing Scotty Moore, Presley's guitar player, clearly during the performance. "[W]e got mad at all of the girls screamin', because we couldn't hear Scotty when Elvis was doin' his shakin'.
 It upset us that we couldn't hear the guitar."

 Career

 Kennedy signed a recording contract with RCA Records at age 11.
 He subsequently recorded several singles, several of which included contributions by Chet Atkins.
 Thereafter Kennedy became something of a teen idol at his high school.
 Though he never became a star as a vocalist, he sang background vocals for several Mercury Records artists as a teenager.
 After working in recording sessions around Shreveport for several years, he was convinced to move to Nashville by Irving Green, the president of Mercury Records.
 Kennedy arrived in Nashville just as the country music boom of the 1960s was getting under way.
 Soon after his arrival, he was asked to work as a talent scout for Mercury's country subsidiary, Smash Records, and to begin producing and also playing in recording sessions.

 Kennedy and Tommy Tomlinson, a Louisiana Hayride star from Minden, Louisiana, developed four instrumental albums for Mercury Records in 1960.
-The albums, entitled Tom & Jerry, covering all genres of music, also involved Hank Garland, Boots Randolph, Bob Moore, and Harold Bradley.
+The albums, titled Tom & Jerry, covering all genres of music, also involved Hank Garland, Boots Randolph, Bob Moore, and Harold Bradley.

 The Jerry Kennedy Orchestra participated in the complete recording sessions for Johnny Hallyday in 1962.
-Five discs were issued from these sessions: Johnny Sings America's Rockin' Hits; The 1962 Nashville Sessions, Vol. 2: The French Recordings, reissued on CD as Nashville Session 62, in 1990; a CD 5 titles of the Club Dial "C'est fini miss Molly" and a CD include in Johnny Hallyday: Le Livre.
+Five discs were issued from these sessions: Johnny Sings America's Rockin' Hits; The 1962 Nashville Sessions, Vol. 2: The French Recordings, reissued on CD as Nashville Session 62, in 1990; a CD 5 titles of the Club Dial "C'est fini miss Molly" and a CD included in Johnny Hallyday: Le Livre.

-Kennedy was one of the session musicians used by Bob Dylan in recording his classic album Blonde on Blonde, in 1966.
+He was one of the session musicians used by Bob Dylan in recording his classic album Blonde on Blonde, in 1966.